 Asthma and acid reflux often occur together.
-It isn't clear why, or whether one causes the other.
-But we do know that acid reflux can worsen asthma and asthma can worsen acid reflux — especially severe acid reflux, a condition known as gastroesophageal reflux disease (GERD).
+It isn't clear why, but it's known that acid reflux can worsen asthma and asthma can worsen acid reflux — especially severe acid reflux, a condition known as gastroesophageal reflux disease (GERD).

 Asthma and acid reflux can occur together in children as well as in adults.
 In fact, about half the children with asthma also have GERD.

 In some cases, asthma medications can worsen acid reflux.
-This is particularly true of theophylline (Elixophyllin, Theo-24, Theocron).
-But don't quit taking or change any asthma medications without getting your doctor's OK first.
+This is particularly true of theophylline (Elixophyllin, Theo-24, Theochron).
+But don't quit taking or change asthma medications without getting your doctor's OK first.

 See more Expert Answers